Trinity College Dublin: 20th century

 In April 1900, Queen Victoria visited College Green in Dublin.
 Women were admitted to Trinity College as full members for the first time in 1904.
-From 1904 to 1907, women from Oxford and Cambridge, who were admitted but not granted degrees, came to Trinity College to receive their ad eundum degree; they were known as Steamboat ladies and the fees they paid helped to fund Trinity Hall.
+From 1904 to 1907, women from Oxford and Cambridge, who were admitted but not granted degrees, came to Trinity College to receive their ad eundem degree; they were known as Steamboat ladies and the fees they paid helped to fund Trinity Hall.

 In 1907, the Chief Secretary for Ireland proposed the reconstitution of the University of Dublin.
 Under which the Queen's Colleges at Belfast, Cork and Galway and a new college for Roman Catholics were also to be included.
 A "Dublin University Defence Committee" was created and successfully campaigned against any change to the status quo.
 The Irish Catholic bishops also declined to give support to the proposal as Catholic students would be attracted into an atmosphere inimical to their religious faith.
 Ultimately this episode led to the creation of the National University of Ireland.

+From 1910 to 1922, Trinity operated the Dublin University Officers' Training Corps to train cadets for the British Army.
+During the 1916 Easter Rising, rebels targeted Trinity, which was successfully defended by over 100 cadets led by Captain Ernest Alton and fourteen Dominion troops who were on leave until British reinforcements arrived on Wednesday.
+Following the Rising, the Dublin University MP, Sir Edward Carson, offered a silver cup to the Dublin UOTC in thanks, which the university holds in trust.
+Local businessmen formed a commemorative committee and raised £700 for two large silver cups and smaller replicas for all members of the UOTC who participated in the defence of the university.